Huegoxaga/notes/c/README.md

     - `#define` is a macro identifer that replace all `PI` in the code with its value before compiling.
     - This way of definine constants saves memory.
   - In a function declaration, pass in variable as constant can make sure its value is unchanged.
+- A `volatile` keyword declares variables which will not be optimized by the compiler, the compiled code will always do what the instruction code ask to do, even if the logic is redundant

 ## Array